Andrew-Jenkins/wp_plugin_hearthis/README.md

 _version 0.6.5_
 * several bugfixes
 * added the option and param for the css property
+* added screenshot and update texts in the readme files
+* update the httpful phar archive to version 0.2.9

 _version 0.6.4_
 * add a trailing slash to hearthis url if its not exists